Table of Contents

 - Allakappa

-The ancient stupa at Sanchi originally enclosed in brick walls and a wooden railing underwent expansions, eventually replaced by a stone railing.
+The ancient stupa at Sanchi was originally enclosed in brick walls and a wooden railing underwent expansions, eventually replaced by a stone railing.
 By the 1st century BC, stupas featured a base, circumambulatory walkway, and elaborately carved stone barriers with entrances in four principal directions.
 The Harmika, a square railing supporting the imperial umbrella, varied in number and size.

 Sculptures from this period are renowned, found in locations such as Sanchi, Bharhut, and Bodh Gaya in the north, as well as Amaravati and Nagarjuna in the south.
 The evolution of stupas in design and adornment showcases the rich artistic and architectural heritage of the Mauryan Empire.